madsbuch/blog/_posts/2015-12-16-100-days-of-fibonacci-day-1.md

 # Day 1 - C
 In C I implemented Fibonacci iteratively.
 In the implementation I have used the type `long` to store intermediate results and return values.
-It guarantees 32 bit of storage, which makes good room for overflow.
+It guarantees 32 bit of storage, which allows us to compute large enough results.

 {% highlight c %}
 unsigned long fib_iterative(long n){